jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ## Editing or Creating Templates

-One of the main advantages of block themes over classic themes, is that you can edit existing templates or create new theme templates from the Site Editor.
+One of the main advantages of block themes over classic themes is that you can edit existing templates or create new theme templates from the Site Editor.

+This is useful when developing themes, as you could use a "base" or "starter" block theme, edit the base templates, and then export the updated templates to a new theme.
+Alternatively, you could create an entirely new theme from scratch for a specific use case, all from the Site Editor.

 > **Note:** For a detailed breakdown of all the different parts of the Site Editor, take a look at this [handy help document](https://wordpress.org/support/article/site-editor/).